 In its heyday, the Fresh Kills trash dump on Staten Island was one of the world’s great eyesores.
 Imagine New York’s Central Park with trash mounds 20 stories high.
 Now imagine that times three.
 That’s how bad it was.

 By the late 1970s, an estimated 28,000 tons of trash arrived at Fresh Kills every day.
-But where there once was a giant dump just 20 years ago, a massive green park now sits where flora and fauna do as they please.
-How did this come to be?
+But where there once was a giant dump over 20 years ago, a massive green park now sits where flora and fauna do as they please.

 After the dump was shut down in 2001, New York City gave the park to James Corner Field Operations, the landscape architects responsible for the famous High Line.
 The idea was not just to build a park, but to reimagine the idea of the park.
 If Frederick Law Olmsted’s Central Park was the work of a static, pastoral painter, then Mr. Corner and his team were less artists than restoration biologists, jump-starting a framework and leaving the ecology of the site itself to finish things up.